bruceharrison1984/TinyHealthCheck/README.md

 # TinyHealthCheck
 A very small library for adding health checks to C# ServiceWorkers.
-It can be used anywhere you want a health check endpoint, but don't want to drag in the entire MVC ecosystemt to support it.
+It can be used anywhere you want a health check endpoint, but don't want to drag in the entire MVC ecosystem to support it.

 ## Notes
  - This health check is meant to be used for internal/private health checks only